Kayli/logspub/psychology.md

     - the changing place and value of children in society over time
     - how and why our views of child abuse and neglect have changed

   - what constitutes child abuse is a matter of objective fact, and that some of the practices which mainstream anthropologists apologize for (e.g., sacrificial rituals) may result in psychosis, dissociation and magical thinking

+## taxonomies of personality traits

+- big five
+  - openness to experience (inventive/curious vs. consistent/cautious)
+  - conscientiousness (efficient/organized vs. extravagant/careless)
+  - extraversion (outgoing/energetic vs. solitary/reserved)
+  - agreeableness (friendly/compassionate vs. critical/rational)
+  - neuroticism (sensitive/nervous vs. resilient/confident)

+- myers-briggs
+  - cover four specific dichotomies, or scales
+    - introversion-extraversion (i or e)
+    - sensing-intuition         (s or n)
+    - thinking-feeling          (t or f)
+    - judging-perceiving        (j or p)

+- permutations give 16 personality types

 ## interesting facts